vagombos/CMS_Medicare_Inpatient_Charge_Analysis/README.md

 [^5]: Courtney, P., Darrith, B., Bohl, D., Frisch, N., & Valle, C. (2017).
 Reconsidering the Affordable Care Act’s Restrictions on Physician-Owned Hospitals: Analysis of CMS Data on Total Hip and Knee Arthroplasty.
 The Journal of Bone and Joint Surgery.

 <sub>[Back to top](#cms-medicare-inpatient-charge-analysis-python)</sub>

+##### Note: Assisted with AI tools for coding only.
+All content that drove research questions, methodology, interpretation of outcomes/insights, and communication in this markdown document were my own and not assisted with AI.